 Make your next party one that will outlive even the Facebook photos by combining a gift swap with a silly party game that will get grown-ups and kids alike to break out of their shells and let loose, whether you’re looking for gift exchange ideas for your big family reunion or planning a company picnic for your office.
 Because really, when you’re surrounded by a room full of Travoltas trying to act out scenes fromWelcome Back Kotter, it’s pretty much impossible to feel shy.
 Here are my three favorite gift exchange game ideas for large groups (Travolta costumes optional).

 Pizza Swap Dinner Party: A Large Group White Elephant Gift Exchange Game

 Heaps of mozzarella cheese, a sea of marinara, and dozens of rounds of fresh, sticky dough: the DIY pizza bar at my friend Roberta’s 13th birthday party was such a hit, it made it impossible for me to extricate “pizza” from “party” in my mind well into adulthood.
 These days, even when I host a fancy dinner party, I’ll usually still make some sort of flatbread pizza as an appetizer.

-Get into the silly spirit of those old middle school celebrations by hosting a White Elephant Pizza Swap Dinner Party, an easy idea for a large group gift exchange game.
+Get into the silly spirit of those old middle school celebrations by hosting a White Elephant Pizza Swap Dinner Party, an easy idea for a large group gift exchanging game.
 Not only will your guests get to eat pizza, but you, the usually harried host, can spend more time with your friends and less time serving up dinner.